QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     gauss_seidel!(v, A, r, maxiter = 40)
     @show norm(v - v_direct, Inf);

-The accuracy increases substantially, after 40 iterations you see the error is in the order of ``1E-5``
+The accuracy increases substantially.
+After 40 iterations, we see that the error is of the order of ``1E-5``

-Another example is `Successive Over-relaxation (SOR) <https://en.wikipedia.org/wiki/Successive_over-relaxation>`_, which takes a relaxation parameter :math:`\omega > 1` and decomposes the matrix as :math:`A = L + D + U` with :math:`L, U` are strictly upper and lower diagonal matrices, and :math:`D` is a diagonal.
+Another example is `Successive Over-relaxation (SOR) <https://en.wikipedia.org/wiki/Successive_over-relaxation>`_, which takes a relaxation parameter :math:`\omega > 1` and decomposes the matrix as :math:`A = L + D + U`, where :math:`L, U` are strictly upper- and lower-diagonal matrices and :math:`D` is diagonal.

 Decompose the :math:`A` matrix, multiply the system by :math:`\omega`, and rearrange to find